VitalDevTeam/wp-core-styles/README.md

-wp-core-styles
+WordPress Core Styles
 ==============

-A boilerplate of core WordPress elements and CSS
+A boilerplate of core WordPress elements and CSS.
+Use the minified version when pasting into the WordPress WYSIWYG to avoid extra `p` elements being added.